stefcatalan/coe332/TrackingTheISS/README.md

 ## Cleaning Up

-After the user is finished analyzing the Flask application, it is necessary to sop and remove the container.
+After the user is finished analyzing the Flask application, it is necessary to stop and remove the container.
 ```ruby
 [isp02]$ docker ps -a | grep stefcatalan
 aba38304ee2     stefcatalan/midterm:1.0       ...